alex9311/Web-Data-Management/report.md

 ###Movie Database Project
 This project was our first experience with using xQuery and xPath in practice.
 We decided to use the REST API to query our movie collection in eXist-db for this project.
-We found that quickly being able to test queries directly in the browser sped up our development.
-We used PHP to handle POST/GET requests to connect our query results to the static parts of our web application.
+We used PHP to handle POST/GET requests to bring our query results into the static parts of our web application.
+Rather than storing our queries in eXist and calling them from the PHP code with parameters, we kept the entire query expressions in our PHP code.
+We did this so the application could be set on top of any eXist database with the needed collections, rather than requiring the eXist DB to also store the queries we needed.
+This makes our application easier to deploy on new systems.
 Our query results were formatted in a way such that they could easily be dropped into a web page body.
+We will elaborate more on this formatting below.

 The requirements of this project were three-fold: